 As you can see, his skin tone was quite red.
 In his first few days of life, he was put under bilirubin lights to prevent any issues.
 He was only under lights for 48 hours and never needed them again.

 At first, he was only receiving IV fluid with added nutrients.
 I was pumping regularly and brought all colostrum to the NICU.
-He would get fed everything through his nasogastric tube in his nose.
+He would get fed everything through the nasogastric tube in his nose.

 After the lights, his skin lost its reddish tone, and he became much more interested in breastfeeding.
 When babies have high bilirubin levels, it can cause them to be lazy and disinterested at the breast.